uwol/proleap-cobol-parser/CONTRIBUTING.md

 - Clean code, code quality.
 - Contributor agreement in [`.github/contributors/`](/.github/contributors).

 In review, we support you with code and suggestions.
-Finally, PR is merged.
+Finally, PR is merged 🎉.

 ## Contributor agreement